gibbyb/crescent_school/README.md

 - [x] Set up Auth.js with Microsoft Entra & GitHub
 - [x] Make a decent nav bar for mobile & desktop
 - [x] Set up shadcn/ui
+- [x] Set up first database function using Drizzle
 - [ ] Finish Admissions Form.
 Ensure that you can add a student to the database with form.
-- [ ] Add some kind of permissions based on Auth.
+- [X] Add some kind of permissions based on Auth.
 Prevent users from accessing pages without being signed in.
-    - [ ] Try to set up Auth.js Drizzle adapter if one exists
-        - [ ] Perhaps create your own.
 - [ ] Create a search page where you can do Advanced searches on students.
 - [ ] Clean up & complete database schema
 - [ ] Create your first API that will interact with the database

+### Small Picture

+#### Admissions Form

+- [ ] Add fields in the box below the form.
+- [ ] Add the ability to search for a student & select them.
+If selected, populate the form with their information.
+    - [ ] This search could come from a slidover/drawer thing, and be dynamic depending on what page the user is on.
+- [ ] Let the user add comments to the student's profile
+    - [ ] Display all student comments in table.
+- [ ] Add the ability to add a student to the database
+- [ ] Look through form and consider reorganizing the form based on what fields are used the most.
+- [ ] How will a user add comments for a student that has not yet been admitted/added to the database?